 Malaika Arora Has Loved Dancing In Item Songs, But Is Now Accepting The Dwindling Trend

-Malaika Arora is a paparazzi, and media-favourite Bollywood celebrity who has constantly been making headlines for her glamorous avatars and her whirlwind romance with Arjun Kapoor.
-But we certainly miss seeing her on the big screen where she used to add 'oomph' and 'sizzle' to a film whenever she made cameo appearances.
+Malaika Arora, is a paparazzi and media-favourite Bollywood celebrity, who has constantly been making headlines for her glamorous avatars and her whirlwind romance with Arjun Kapoor.
+But we certainly miss seeing her on the big screen where she used to add 'oomph' and 'sizzle' in a film whenever she made cameo appearances.
 Malaika has to her credit, many item songs that became popular hits, such as, 'Chaiyya Chaiyya,' 'Munni Badnam Hui,' 'Anarkali Disco Chali' and more.
-In a recent interview, when she was quizzed about why she has kept away from films and item songs in general, she said ascribed it to the changing trend in Bollywood's portrayal of women on screen.
+In a recent interview, when she was quizzed about why she has kept away from films and item songs in general, she ascribed it to the changing trend in Bollywood's portrayal of women on screen.
 Read up!

 When Trends Change..